Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **[MycoWorks](http://www.mycoworks.com/)**

 **Q.1.e.** Thinking to the future, if more and more Design, Build, and Test companies blossom in industry, what would be the role of the researcher?
 Could you outsource a research project and would it be cheaper / faster?
-Is that good? (<200 words)
+Is that good? (bullet points)

 **Q.1.f.** Visit the Free Genes Project website.
 Briefly describe how it works.
-Who is responsible for each aspect? (<150 words)
+Who is responsible for each aspect? (bullet points)

 ## (Q2) Approximate and rapid numerical estimates (40 pts)